stanciugabriel/overture-pcb/README.md

 To power the motor and board, plug a compatible USB-C PD charger into the main power port.
 The STUSB4500 handles the 20V negotiation automatically.

 To flash the ESP32, use the secondary USB-C port.
 Note that the primary power port does not route data lines to the ESP32 and will not show up as a COM port on your machine.

+## Exports

+The exports folder contains all the file for production:
+* hw1-bom.csv - is the Bill of Materials (formatted for JLCPCB)
+* hw1-top-pos.csv - is the Components Position File for PCB-A (formatted for JLCPCB)
+* Gerber_Archived.zip - has all the Gerber and Drill files needed for production